 Want to know how to increase your productivity in stillwater?
 The following tips provide a short summary of tactics I have found to be critical to success in fishing lakes.
 These tactics are unique to stillwater environments.
 Try these yourself and see whether your luck fishing lakes improves.

 Continually move on the water: You will increase the number of hook ups if you cover more water.
 Since trout are constantly on the hunt for food, it is critical that the angler also move.
 If you are not getting hit after a few casts, move to another location.
 When you do start getting strikes and/or hook ups, make sure you cast in a 360-degree pattern around you before moving.
 Avoid casting repeatedly into the same spot because the surface disturbance will spook and scatter the trout.
 Plus, caught fish can scatter other trout that are in the same area, so move on once the strikes begin to diminish.
 Give that area a rest by fishing elsewhere, and come back later to try again.
-For more on this topic, see Keep on moving, baby!
+For more on this topic, see Bite has stopped, or has it?

 Target the feeding zones: To find feeding fish, cast from the water to the shallow shoreline areas at first light and late in the day.
 Midday, target shallow areas of 2-6 feet when trout show on the surface; trout will move away from shoreline edges once the sun is on the water.
 During hot summer months, try fishing drop-offs into deeper habitat areas.
 These offer a refuge from warmer shallow waters and support prolific chironomid populations.